fego08/ChessLine/spec.md

 # A Command Line Interface for Playing Chess on lichess.org through the Lichess API

+## TODO

+* Rewrite method to find numbers for the squares so its shorter

 ## Requirements
 ### For the Base Game